JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 6.1.3 - 18 Sep 2023
+    * Fix for concurrency exception in socket subscription

 * Version 6.1.2 - 11 Sep 2023
     * Added support for multiple of the same ratelimiting type in the same rate limiter
     * Fixed nullreference on rate limit error if no Retry-After header is returned